- This event has passed.

 The 2017 KoM/QoM winners were Daniel Connor and Laura Belfield who averaged 15.1km/hr and 11km / hr, respectively, over the segment.
 However, the Tour de Manc® is not all about the fastest and this is not a race – we award spot prizes for grit and determination too.

 After a quick “light” refreshment stop, you head towards Tameside and climb over towards Saddleworth, passing through Uppermill before a long steady climb to the second feed station.
 Here you can enjoy Colin’s hospitality and his amazing scones whilst taking in that view.
-Heading over some testy climbs, you will make your way over to Newhey, Milnrow and past Rochdale before a third stop with hot food and a chance to prepare yourself for the last real climb up Owd Betts.
+Heading over some testy climbs, you will make your way over to Newhey, Milnrow and past Rochdale before a third stop at Nordern Community Primary School, where there will be hot food and a chance to prepare yourself for the last real climb up Owd Betts.
 You will take a left at the split point (51 miles in) and climb a little further to the windmill (where there are some magnificent views to enjoy) before you have a well earnt picturesque descent through the Ashworth Valley.
 This year, because of a landslide, there is a diversion through Bamford to get to Heywood and the last few Km back to the finish, where there will be a very pleasant reward awaiting you !